Honor Thy Father (film): Casting

 John Lloyd Cruz was chosen to portray the lead character of the film.
 The actor shaved his head for the role despite warnings from his big studio handlers that he might lose endorsement contracts, especially for a certain shampoo product.
 The actor sought to break away from the leading man role that people are familiar with in his mainstream films and also explained that his acting work isn't confined to his home television network, ABS-CBN, stating that he "refuses to be typecast".
 He sought to project a different image from the one audiences have gotten accustomed to by playing a lead role in an indie film.

 Originally, Dingdong Dantes was also offered to portray John Lloyd's role but it was the latter that ultimately played the role.

 Filming

 The film was shot in Macabebe, Pampanga, Baguio and nearby towns.
 About 16 hours of shooting was spent inside the mines of Camp 6 along Kennon Road.

 Release

 Honor thy Father was first screened in the Contemporary World Cinema section of the 2015 Toronto International Film Festival.
 It was also screened in the Cinema One Originals Film Festival in November 2015.
 The film was accepted as an official entrant to the 2015 Metro Manila Film Festival after Hermano Puli, a historical biopic directed by Gil Portes, withdrew from the festival on October.

 Awards

+At the 2015 Metro Manila Film Festival, the film was subsequently disqualified from the Best Picture category led to controversy, sued against the festival's officials by Lloyd Cruz and the film's crew.
+One of the film's producers said: “We complied with all the MMFF’s requirements; we did not commit any non-disclosure of any kind; no MMFF rule was ever violated by Honor Thy Father.”